csudigitalhumanities/cleveland-historical-style-guide/README.md

 The period goes "inside the quotes."

+Spell out Street, Boulevard, Avenue, etc. in the body of the main text.

 Refer to Chicago Manual of Style as needed for additional rules.

 ### Using HTML To Format Text